What if the way a webcam looks like ours?

 Eyecam allows critical reflections on the functionality of devices and their impact on human-human and human-device relationships.
 This opens up a debate on plausible and implausible ways in which future sensing devices could be designed.

 Should the device be transparent and invisible to the user?
 What is the balance between mediation and intrusion?
 How can you respect privacy and show the user that they are being watched?
-How can we design smart devices to be present where needed, but respectfully absent when not?
+How can we design intelligent devices to be present where needed, but respectfully absent when not?